 Equator Exploration Limited, the parent company of the Group, is incorporated and domiciled in the British Virgin Islands.
-The address of the registered office is given on page 16.
+The address of the registered office is given on page 15.
 The Company and its subsidiaries engage in the exploration and development of offshore oil and gas projects in West Africa.
 The Group's objective is to build a diversified portfolio of exploration, appraisal and production assets in this region.

-1.2 Adoption of new and revised International Financial Reporting Standards a) Changes in accounting policies
+1.2 Changes in accounting policies and disclosures